SCADpro x FINRA

 Synthesis and Insights

 Our findings highlighted a need for more consistent design standards, more straightforward language, and support for users with varying familiarity and accessibility needs.
-These insights guided the creation of inclusive design strategies that balanced simplicity, interaction, and precision.

 Prototyping and testing